karlyndiary/YouTube-API/README.md

 ## 1. Prepare

 The data is collected using the youtube api key with the help of the documentation provided with it.
 According to [YouTube API Guide](https://developers.google.com/youtube/v3/getting-started), the usage of Youtube API is free of charge given that your application send requests within a quota limit.
-"The YouTube Data API uses a quota to ensure that developers use the service as intended and do not create applications that unfairly reduce service quality or limit access for others. " The default quota allocation for each application is 10,000 units per day, and you could request additional quota by completing a form to YouTube API Services if you reach the quota limit.
+The YouTube Data API uses a quota to ensure that developers use the service as intended and do not create applications that unfairly reduce service quality or limit access for others.
+"The default quota allocation for each application is 10,000 units per day.

-Since all data requested from Youtube API is public data (which everyone on the Internet can see on Youtube), there is no particular privacy issues as far as I am concerned.
-In addition, the data is obtained only for research purposes in this case and not for any commercial interests.

 ## 2. Process